marsfoundation/spark-user-actions/README.md

 The code is written in a general way, but it is expected for this to be used with the USDC PSM and sDAI.
 Please note that all values are measured in either USDC or DAI and not sDAI shares.
 This keeps the UI simple in that you can specify `100e18` of sDAI to mean "100 DAI worth of sDAI" instead of doing the share conversion.

 Deployed at: [0x52d298ff9e77e71c2eb1992260520e7b15257d99](https://etherscan.io/address/0x52d298ff9e77e71c2eb1992260520e7b15257d99)

+Please note this variant is also compatible with the new [dss-lite-psm](https://github.com/makerdao/dss-lite-psm), so another deployment will be made after it is live.

 ### swapAndDeposit